activecontrols/Avionics/README.md

 ASTRA, Lander, Ground_Station, and DAQ

 ## ASTRA
-This Folder holds all code associated with the ASTRA project.
+This folder holds all low-level code associated with the ASTRA project.

 ### /lib
 This folder is used for libraries and dependencies associated with the code in /src.